Chapter 2 : Impression

 Draco furrowed his brow, confused.
 “That is impossible.”

 “Sir, if you don’t mind me asking, what does this have to do with me?”
 Draco asked, puzzled.
-There were so many more cases that Draco should have tended to by now, but instead he was spending time with his boss, who quite blatantly, looked like it brought him pain to be talking to Draco.
+He was used to being sent cases that no one would touch, but he was never personally approached by his boss, who quite frankly, looked like it brought him pain to be talking to Draco.

-Ah, so the man was in need of something he thought Draco had.
-Draco sighed at the acknowledgement of his dark past before interrupting, “Mr. Robards…”
+Ah, so the man was in need of a talent he thought Draco possessed.
+He sighed at the acknowledgement of his dark past before interrupting, “Mr. Robards…”